jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Charlie will receive four -1/-1 counters.
 Then he will get stunned (assuming Charlie is 1/1).

+^(Source: Email from UDE)

+---

+Q: According to Magma, if a character has a counter, they still get an opposing counter before those 2 counters cancel each other out.
+For the sake of XP conditions like Johnny Storm and Pro-Registration Black Widow, how do they gain XP if opposing counters are in the way?

+A:

 # Creature
 This character cannot be equipped.